Aditya-dom/itsforher/LibraryManagement/readme.md

 # Library Management Web Application

 ### Overview
-Our CSET109 project is officially wrapped up!
-I teamed up with [name], we’ve nailed it using a mix of Java technologies like swing, jsp, Struts, etc. The project's good to go, and we’re eager to show it off.
+> Our CSET109 project is officially wrapped up!
+I teamed up with [name], we’ve nailed it using a mix of java technologies like swing, Servlet, JPS, Struts, Hibernate, Spring and Spring boot.
+The project's good to go, and we’re eager to show it off.
+>
-**The Library Management Web Application** is a Java-based project that provides a comprehensive solution for managing book inventories in a library setting.
+> **The Library Management Web Application** is a Java-based project that provides a comprehensive   solution for managing book inventories in a library setting.
 The application incorporates various technologies such as Java, Spring Boot, Hibernate, and Spring Security to create a robust and secure system.

 ## - Technologies Used:
     * Java: Core language for application development.